 Common software architecture

-Through recent consultancy engagements, I have experienced the operational challenge of having a bunch of Cisco operating systems on one site.
+I have experienced the operational challenge of having many Cisco operating systems on one site through recent consultancy engagements.
 For example, I had an IOS XR for service provider product lines, IOS XE for enterprise, and NS OX for the data center, all on a single site.

 What Is Open Networking